|September 10, 2021: A newly planted Cheese Pine sucker.|

 stem above ground, and ratoons are suckers that grow from the stem below soil level.

 Crowns should be the first type of propagating material used if you want to establish new plants quickly.
-Suckers and ratoons are generally larger, stronger, and bear fruits sooner.
+If you want fruit sooner, suckers and ratoons are better choices.
+They are generally larger, stronger, and mature faster than crowns.
 Remove suckers with a sharp, serrated knife when they're at least half the size of the mother plant.
 Plant suckers the same way as crowns.
 Slips can be numerous on some pineapple varieties, like as Sugarloaf.
-If you want your fruit to be as large as possible remove them before they fully develop.
-If you want more plants, allow them to grow at least 4 to 6 inches (10 cm to 15 cm ) before removal.
+If you want your fruit to be as large as possible remove them while small.
+If you want more plants, use crowns, suckers, and ratoons.

 |There are hundreds of pineapple varieties but only a few dozen are good enough to be grown on a commercial scale.
 There are four group classifications a pineapple variety can fall into: Pernambuco, Spanish, Queen, or Cayenne.
 Each group has some characteristics that are different than the other and there are some differences within the groups as well.|